Food in Rome and Where to Eat in Rome

 I’ve been to Rome and seen the Italian kids piling into a McDonald’s not far from the Trevi Fountain.
 My husband and I shared that look and a sigh and found ourselves some traditional Roman food just steps away in a tiny Deli.
 Knowing what to eat in Rome and how the Italians eat will help you avoid some culinary faux pas when visiting.

 Food in Rome is an important part of Italy’s food culture and its legacy to the world.
-I’ve heard people complain that Rome is “overtouristed” and that it is overpriced and overdone and yes Rome does have its big-city issue.
+I’ve heard people complain that Rome is “overtouristed” and that it is overpriced and overdone and yes Rome does have its big-city issues.
 But where else can you wander down a street and find a stunning Palazzo, turn a corner and have the best pasta of your life?
 There are so many instagrammable locations in Rome you may have to buy a photo storage card lol.
 You can also bring home or even order some great gift ideas for Italian cooks if you want to share the joy of Italian food.